tmecklem/realtime-web/slides/index.md

 <!--
 (Tim)

 I'll share a little secret with you.
 We shopped this problem around internally, and we struggled to find a really great catchall solution.

-Think about how Facebook solves this problem.
-They curate the list, dropping things that they find less relevant or likely to keep those engagement metrics high.
-Twitter lets you scratch that chronoligcal completionist itch, but if you have more than a hundred active friends, you have to set aside time on your calendar to "engage" with them.
-You've got a couple of options, and one of the better ones is to use metadata to guide what to show and what to hide.
+Think about how Facebook solves this problem by curating the list dropp what the algorithm finds less "engaging".

+Twitter lets you scratch that chronoligical completionist itch but you have to set aside time on your calendar to get through it all.

-If you're not familiar with that term, metadata is information about the content in this case.
-So, you could use a location filter to only show posts from a certain region of the world.
-Or you could filter based on friend groups, like Instagram's "close friends" or Twitter lists.
-In our case, we chose to do two things as examples.
+Couple of options

 First, we pause the feed if it exceeds more than a post eveery 4-5 seconds.
 This lets you catch up your reading and choose to load the rest.
 There are plently of clever ways to do this, including infinite scrolling and paging.
-Our solution is conference talk simple.
-We just queue up the unshown posts and load them when the user clicks the View more link.
+Our example keeps it simple with a single button to load the latest

+A more interesting solution is to utilize the metadata of the posts.
+Explain metadata

 The second thing that we did was put some of the filtering control in the user's hands.
 We allow the user to filter out enything that has lower than a 90% relevancy score.

 _Increase rate slider until it's moving too fast even for the relevancy filter_

 As you can see, everything has limits, including our solution.
 Data firehose problems present an especially hard balance to strike to find what the user really needs to be able to do.

+Next slide: (Katie) Why is this better?

 -->

 ---